Qatar Airways’ Free Starlink Wi-Fi: 777s Almost Done, A350s Next

-In October 2023, Qatar Airways made an exciting announcement when it comes to inflight Wi-Fi, as the oneworld carrier revealed it would introduce Starlink Wi-Fi.
+In October 2023, Qatar Airways made an exciting announcement when it comes to inflight Wi-Fi, as the oneworld carrier revealed it would introduce Starlink connectivity.
 In October 2024, we saw the first jet equipped with this service.
-The airline has now revealed that it’s moving forward the timeline with which this rollout will be completed, which is exciting.
+The airline has now revealed an exciting update regarding the rollout of this service, so let’s cover the details.

 Qatar Airways offering free high speed Wi-Fi